Posted in: Students & Educators

 The SC Bar Young Lawyers Division (YLD) is sponsoring its third annual "Your Big Idea" Scholarship Competition this spring.
 To enter, students must complete an application and answer one of five prompts about the First Amendment in an Instagram video.
-The submission deadline is April 6, 2018 at 5 p.m.
+The submission deadline has been extended to April 13, 2018 at 5 p.m.

 “This is a great opportunity to encourage students to use technology to think critically about their role in society and their rights," said Julie Moore, YLD iCivics Committee Chair.

 The contest is open to all 11th and 12th grade public, private and homeschool students in South Carolina.
 Students must also plan to enroll in a post-secondary institution for the 2018-2019 or 2019-2020 school year.

 This year, teachers who want to give their students a head start on the competition can request a lawyer to visit their classrooms to give a lesson.
 Additionally, the iCivics Committee has prepared digital resources about free speech for students and teachers who want to get involved.